TrellixVulnTeam/Casper-Deploy-Scraper_MIR2/NFT_Scraper/readme.md

     - burns

 # Integration
-Import functions from client.js ( look into the file to see currenlty supported functionality. )
+Import functions from client.js ( look into the file to see currently supported functionality. )